-If you have a claim against the city, state, or even federal government, there are additional deadlines you must adhere to when filing.
+Government Claims – If you have a claim against the city, state, or even federal government, there are additional deadlines you must adhere to when filing.
 You typically have a concise window to bring a claim against a government agency.
 When you retain an Albuquerque hit-and-run accident attorney, they will be able to tell you how the claims process works in this situation.
 Contacting an attorney right after the accident is crucial when you potentially have a claim against a government agency.

-Another potential source of recovery is a vehicle manufacturer.
+Product Claims – Another potential source of recovery is a vehicle manufacturer.
 Did something malfunction with your vehicle that contributed to the accident or resulted in more severe injuries?
 For example, imagine your seatbelt didn’t work correctly during the impact because of a defect, and you sustained more severe injuries than you should have.
 In this case, you might have a product liability claim against the vehicle manufacturer.

 How to Pursue a Claim Against a Third Party

 Third parties might try to deny liability and argue that the at-fault driver who fled the scene is solely responsible for your injuries and damages.
 Don’t let them try to forget their legal responsibility.
 While the other driver might have fled the scene, that doesn’t extinguish the legal responsibility of other potentially responsible parties.
-If there was a road hazard or a defect with your vehicle that either contributed to the accident or made your injuries worse, then you have a right to pursue a claim.
+If there was a road hazard or a defect with your vehicle that either contributed to the accident or made your injuries worse, then you have the right to pursue a claim.